Human Services Victoria

 Existing Victorian and Commonwealth quality and safeguarding arrangements will apply during the transition to the full implementation of the NDIS by 30 June 2019, or subject to Ministers decisions to implement components of the full-scheme quality and safeguarding framework earlier.

-Service providers registering under The Disability Act 2006 (Vic) (the Disability Act) are expected to carry out a self-assessment against standards set by the Minister (the Human Services Standards, gazetted as Department of Health and Human Services Standards) to demonstrate their capacity to meet the appropriate standard of service quality and level of safeguards expected.
+Service providers registering under The Disability Act 2006 (Vic) (the Disability Act) are expected to carry out a self-assessment against standards (the Human Services Standards) to demonstrate their capacity to meet the appropriate standard of service quality and level of safeguards expected.
 An independent review to verify their capacity and suitability to deliver services is also required, usually within 12 months of registration.
+HDAA can provide this review for your service.

 For details of specialist disability service types, please refer to the Victoria Quality And Safeguards Working Arrangements for Transition.